DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - assigning control values
   - **Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline security controls and selecting only those controls that apply to the systems you're trying to protect
     - scoping processes eliminate controls that are recommended in a baseline
+    - Scoping is a part of the tailoring process and refers to reviewing a list of security controls and selecting the security controls that apply.

 - 2.6.3 Standards selection
   - Organizations need to identify the standards (e.g. PCI DSS, GDPR etc) that apply and ensure that the security controls they select fully comply with these standards